Saisi/FacebookBasketballCheaterBot/README.md

 BasketBot
 ===================
-This is a bot that automatically plays(*cough..cheats. at.. cough*) Facebook's messenger basketball.
-I wish I could say I was doing some cool Machine Learning, but no this is pure pixel tracking and Euclidean geometry.
-I wrote this because I was bored and I was procrastinating on my thesis so the code is sloppy and rushed.
+A bot that automatically plays(*cough..cheats. at.. cough*) Facebook's messenger basketball.
+Wish this was some cool Machine Learning?
+Nope, this is pure pixel tracking and Euclidean geometry.
+I wrote this because I was bored and procrastinating on my thesis; so the code is sloppy and rushed.
 But it works!
 Highest recorded score so far is **70**.
 The bot could be improved to hit **99** but I have some real life stuff to handle so I leave that to you mate.
-Let's do some  :basketball:
+Let's play some :basketball: and keep it :100:

 ----------
 Setup
 -------------
-1. OS X <sub>(Sorry Windows users, however, the code should be trivial to port)</sub>
+1. OS X <sub>(Sorry Windows users.
+The code should be trivial to port)</sub>
 		i.
-NOTEIf you have a retina MacBook, you have to run the bot in a non-retina resolution i.e: 1440x900 and the likes.
+NOTE: If you have a retina MacBook, you have to run the bot in a non-retina resolution i.e: 1440x900 and the likes.
 I could have modified the code to support Retina, but I have a thesis to defend.
 If that's too much of a hassle, just run it in a VM mate

 2. Install **pyscreenshot** and **PIL** python modules
 3. Install Bluestacks App player.
 Get it from http://www.bluestacks.com/download.html